 1. How hard is foil surfing to learn?

-difficult to learn.
+Of all the foiling disciplines (surf, kite, windsurf, wake and SUP), surf foiling is probably the most difficult to learn.
 If you can already foil in another sport, or if you can get a little foil time behind a

 boat or with a jetski, you’ll have a huge head start in the surf.
 Just accept the fact that you’ll have to pay your dues and enjoy the process of learning something new and exciting.
 If you’re a decent

 surfer with strong overall board skills, chances are good you’ll get your first short foil rides within your first few sessions.

 2. How dangerous it?